 Minors and certificates are available to currently enrolled students pursuing a bachelor's degree in a variety of academic disciplines.
 Students pursuing an associate degree may pursue only certificates simultaneously.
 Students can explore Degree Search for more information on and enrollment requirements for available minors and certificates, as well as request to add one to their program of study.

 A minor is an approved, coherent concentration of academic study in a single discipline, involving substantially fewer hours of credit than a corresponding major.
 Most ASU colleges offer undergraduate minors in addition to majors.

-A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
-Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
-A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.
+With the exception of special programs, undergraduate certificates are not awarded prior to the award of an undergraduate degree.
+A student already holding a baccalaureate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.